chiralevy/COVID-19-Media-Fact-Checker/literature-review.md

     In this paper, Schuster et al. addresses checking whether a claim is natural or synthetic (modified from its original version) and proposes methodology for debiasing Fact-Verification datasets.
 Schuster et al. proposes to synthesize each claim into a pair -- one that is supported and the one that is refute dby the evidence -- in order to prevent models from relying on cues from the claims.
 Another solution offered is  an algorithm that gives more weights to claims containing give-away phrases of the opposite label to balance out their biasing effect.

 ## Additional Readings:
+1. Hamid, Abdullah, et al. "Fake News Detection in Social Media using Graph Neural Networks and NLP Techniques: A COVID-19 Use-case." arXiv preprint arXiv:2012.07517 (2020).

-1. Oshikawa, Ray, Jing Qian, William Yang Wang.
+2. Oshikawa, Ray, Jing Qian, William Yang Wang.
 A Survey on Natural Language Processing for Fake News Detection.
 In Proceedings of the 12th Language Resources and Evaluation Conference, pages 6086–6093, nov 2018.
 URL http://arxiv.org/abs/1811.00770.

-2. Thorne, James and Andreas Vlachos.
+3. Thorne, James and Andreas Vlachos.
 Automated Fact Checking: Task Formulations, Methods and Future Directions.
 In Proceedings of the 27th International Conference on Computational Linguistics, pages 3346–3359, jun 2018.
 URL http://arxiv.org/abs/1806.07687.

+4. Umer, M., Z. Imtiaz, S. Ullah, A. Mehmood, G. S. Choi and B. -W. On, "Fake News Stance Detection Using Deep Learning Architecture (CNN-LSTM)," in IEEE Access, vol. 8, pp. 156695-156706, 2020, doi: 10.1109/ACCESS.2020.3019735.

 ![Image](https://ichef.bbci.co.uk/images/ic/400xn/p088bnqx.jpg)